HomeOnMars/projektoOmnijo/README.md

 > Names, characters, businesses, places, events and incidents
 > are either the products of the author's imagination or used in a fictitious manner.
 > Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

+> [!NOTE]
+> Anything added after 2025-03-11
+> may have some inspirations taken from my discussions with ChatGPT.
+> Unless otherwise specified, this is limited to bouncing ideas only,
+> and I do not directly ask ChatGPT to write things here for me.

 This repository uses different licenses for different files.
 See individual file headers for details.